Blazemeter/helm-crane/readme.md

-# Helm - Blazemeter crane - OPL
+# Helm for Blazemeter Private Location

 Deploy Blazemeter private location engine to your Kubernetes cluster using HELM chart.
 Plus the chart allows to make additional configurations if required.